Health and safety

 Schools will organise training for first aiders and ensure an effective means of summoning first aid and for calling the emergency services.

 41. Administration of medication

-A Trust-wide policy on the administration of medication will be developed and procedures will be put in place to manage the storage, administration and disposal of medication including the need for medication to be stored in its original container and that it is clearly labelled.
+A Trust-wide policy on the administration of medication has been developed.
+Procedures will be put in place to manage the storage, administration and disposal of medication including the need for medication to be stored in its original container and that it is clearly labeled.